N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### Why was Repair-PME created?

 Repair-PME was created as I was getting frustrated with having to spend time trying resolve various issues where PME had broken and subsequently caused **Patch Status v2** to become **misconfigured** in N-Central.
 Obviously having this in the misconfigured state is very bad as you cannot determine what's going on with patching.
+Please note is only designed to fix issues where PME is broken and reinstall is required to resolve.
+There may be cases where you will need to engage support to assist further.
 An example of an error that can be fixed with this tool.

 ![Patch_Status_v2_Misconfigured](https://github.com/N-able/ScriptsAndAutomationPolicies/blob/master/WikiFiles/Repair-PME/Patch_Status_v2_Misconfigured.png)